 The Martin Ennals Award for Human Rights Defenders honors individuals and organizations that have shown exceptional commitment to defending and promoting human rights, despite the risks involved.
 It strives to provide them with much needed protection, raising their public profile and gathering international support for their work.
 The Award is managed by the Martin Ennals Foundation, based in Geneva (Switzerland).
-There are currently over 60 defenders associated to the Martin Ennals Award in more than 20 countries.
+There are currently over 60 defenders associated to the Martin Ennals Award in 34 countries.
 In order to broaden its support to Defenders, the Foundation has launched several programs in Geneva and beyond.

 Swiss Federal Department of Foreign Affairs | The promotion of human rights is an important concern and a foreign policy goal of Switzerland, enshrined in its Constitution.
 It is based on the conviction that respecting fundamental rights and freedoms is key to sustainable economic and social development, for the benefit of all.
 Respect for human rights contributes to global peace and security, world prosperity and sustainable development.
 It also prevents conflict and violent extremism.
 Switzerland’s support to the Martin Ennals Award is part of this policy.

 City of Geneva | Geneva has a long-standing tradition of supporting the cause of human rights.
 Host city of the United Nations Human Rights Council, the Office of the United Nations High Commissioner for Human Rights and many other human rights organizations, Geneva is a world-renowned actor in the defense and promotion of the most fundamental rights.
 The City of Geneva has been supporting the Martin Ennals Award for several years.
 Its contribution is key to the award’s recognition and international outreach.